12 string guitar tuned to 5ths

 Firstly, don't put them on the wrong way round!
 They go the opposite side to your fingernails.
 If you wear them like false fingernails, they'll just get pulled off.

-I have used fingerpicks more or less since I started playing and I don't find it a problem.
-In fact I would even say I feel a certain degree of smarmy smugness having sorted out my fingernail problem years ago!
+I have used fingerpicks but no thumb pick (see below!) more or less since I started playing and I don't find it a problem.
+In fact I would even say a certain degree of peace has been achieved having sorted out the fingernail problem years ago!

 Firstly - experiment with different types until you find ones which are comfortable, the right size and the right angle.
 There are LOADS of different shapes and sizes.